chrissheppard41/react-form-builder/README.md

 `cancelFunc` - (Optional) Function or Boolean:\
 This is the callback function that the any cancel operation you want to perform gets sent to.
 It's a function to do an operation or a boolean (false) to disable.
 This is an optional call.
 You don't need to include it.

+`action` - (Optional) String:\
+This allows you to specify a action url path as a backup if you wish.

+`method` - (Optional) String:\
+This allows you to put in a method call, GET or POST

 Other useful information regarding how to use go here: [here](https://github.com/chrissheppard41/react-form-builder/blob/master/examples/HowToUse/README.md).